amonraknight/flowchart-executor/README.md

 5. **zhipuvisit** contains the tools for Zhipu API visiting.

+6. **celeryapp** is the celery application, the asynchronous task executer.

 ### Database

 This project depends on a MySQL database 8.0.23.

+### Message Queue

+This project uses a RabbitMQ as a broker and result backend of Celery tasks.
+Celery adapts to Redis and many MQs.
+Please find "CELERY_" attributes on "\flowchart-executor\aiflowchartserver\aiflowchartserver\settings.py" and setup the links there.

 ### Configurations

+1. The Djando settings are at "\flowchart-executor\aiflowchartserver\aiflowchartserver\settings.py".

+The Celery service also use the same configuration file.

-1. The DB configuration is at "\flowchart-executor\aiflowchartserver\aiflowchartserver\mysqldb.cnf".
+2. The DB configuration is at "\flowchart-executor\aiflowchartserver\aiflowchartserver\mysqldb.cnf".
 It is not directly provide on git.
 Please create a text file and copy the following configuraiton there.
 Update the username and password.

 ```
 [client]